suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 ## Aggregation API Query Payload

+- Aggregation API query is created using below constructs

+  - Query Conditions

+  - Aggregation components:

+    - Field

+    - Histogram

+    - Metrics

-- For vManage Aggregation APIs, we need to define query conditions/rules and based on these rules the data records are extracted from vManage.
+- For example, we need to first define Query Conditions(rules) and based on these rules the data records are extracted from vManage.
 Some of the common supported rules are to select based on stats entry_time to get statistics in specific interval of time, then use various query fields like local system-ip, local color, remote color to get the records for specific edge routers, transport circuits in that time interval.

+- Once Query conditions are determined then provide the fields, histogram and metrics which determines how data is aggregated.

 ### Example-1

 -	Below example query retrieves average latency/loss/jitter and vqoe score for last 1 hour for all tunnels between routers with provided `local` and `remote` system-ip
--	The aggregation portion of the query determines how data is bucketized/grouped.

 ```
 {